Love Your Curls

 How to choose products for curly hair

 Other than following the above routine, you should take care of what products you use on hair.
-Stay away from products that contains sulfates and silicones.
+Stay away from products that contain sulfates and silicones.
 Sulfates are cleansing agents present in shampoos that are a bit harsh and drying for curly hair.
-Most marketed products contain sulfate as the main cleansing agent but now the trend is changing and more sulfate free products are coming in market.
-You must have already heard about sulfate free shampoos but staying away from silicones might be be new to you.
-Silicones are film forming agents that can be present in shampoo, conditioner or styling products like serums (Serum are made of only silicones, so are worst for curly hair).
-Silicones coat your hair and form a film which can not be removed using water only and sometimes can not be washed off using a mild sulfate free shampoo.
+Most marketed products contain sulfate as the main cleansing agent but now the trend is changing and more sulfate free products are coming in the market.
+You must have already heard about sulfate free shampoos but staying away from silicones might be new to you.
+Silicones are film-forming agents that can be present in shampoo, conditioner or styling products like serums (Serum are made of only silicones, so are worst for curly hair).
+Silicones coat your hair and form a film which can not be removed using water only and sometimes cannot be washed off using a mild sulfate free shampoo.
 Because of this they build up on hair and do not let the moisture penetrate into your hair and eventually makes hair dry over time.
 Depending on the type of silicone, it can take around 2-3 washes to get rid of them.
-Also because of the build up, your hair does not curl up very well and looks weighed down and lifeless.
+Also because of the build-up, your hair does not curl up very well and looks weighed down and lifeless.
 To remove silicone build up from hair, you have to use a shampoo that contains sulfate which you already know are drying for curly hair.
 So, the best way to start your curl journey is to switch to products that are sulfate free and silicone free.

-To identify these kind of ingredients in your products, it becomes very important that you read your product ingredients and label before buying.
+To identify these ingredients in your products, it becomes very important that you read your product ingredients and label before buying.
 Silicone names generally ends with -one, -conol, or -xane like Dimethicone, Amodimethicone, Cyclopentasiloxane etc. In shampoos, you can easily identify sulfates by their names like sodium lauryl sulfate, sodium laureth sulfate etc.